This post may contain affiliate links. Please see our disclosure policy.

-Fill your home this Thanksgiving holiday by making your own potpourri with dehydrated fruits, fall spices and essential oils.
-This homemade potpourri is a perfect hostess gift, is made using all-natural ingredients, and makes for a beautiful centerpiece.
+Fill your home this holiday season by making your own homemade Thanksgiving potpourri with dehydrated fruits, fall spices, and essential oils.
+This homemade potpourri is a perfect hostess gift.
+It is made using all-natural ingredients and makes for a beautiful centerpiece.

 This potpourri recipe is one of my favorite ways to bring the scents of the season right into the home.
 So what makes a good potpourri?